wwittmer/unicens-linux-daemon/cfg/README.md

 	 - This attribute was already marked as mandatory (See 5.4).
 But in the Splitter context it is also used to define indirectly the cutting end position inside of the combined TDM stream:
 *End = Bandwidth + Offset*

-Each `<NetworkSocket>` forms with this information a block inside the TDM stream.
+Having this information, each `<NetworkSocket>` forms a block inside the TDM stream.
 The integrator must ensure that the blocks are not overlapping each other.

 Here is an example, cutting a 5.1 multi-channel stream from a head unit into three stereo streams using a Splitter.
-The sinks are three stereo slim amplifiers.
+The sinks are three stereo amplifiers.

 ```xml
 <?xml version="1.0"?>